DataShades/ckanext-charts/README.md

 ```

 Note, that we should add `{% asset "charts/observable" %}` not only here, but in `charts_form.html` too.

+The reason for having a separate `HTML` file and `JS` module is that different libraries may require different types of container elements (such as div, canvas, etc.) to initialize or may need additional boilerplate code to build a chart.
+There's no easy way to abstract this, so you have to implement these things yourself.

 ## Developer installation